apichlkostner/CarND-Advanced-Lane-Lines/README.md

 You're reading it!

-### Camera Calibration
+## Camera Calibration

-#### 1. Briefly state how you computed the camera matrix and distortion coefficients.
-Provide an example of a distortion corrected calibration image.
+### Computation of the camera matrix and distortion coefficients

-The code for this step is contained in the first code cell of the IPython notebook located in "./examples/example.ipynb" (or in lines # through # of the file called `some_file.py`).

-I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
-Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
-Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

-I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
-I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:
+The camera calibration is done in the class CalibrateCamera in CameraCalibration.py.
+To do the calibration, images of chess boards with size (9, 6) are made from different camera positions.
+These are fed to the OpenCV algorithm findChessboardCorners() which finds the corners of the chess board and returns the coordinates in the camera coordinate system.
+The world coordinate system is centered at the top left of the chess board and the z coordinates are assumed as zero.
+Since the chess board size is not know the size of one square is assumed to be 1.0.
+The length units of the result is then the length of one square.
+To calculate the intrinsic camera parameters and the distortion coefficients the OpenCV function calibrateCamera() is used.
+It's called with a list ob objectpoints which is are the chess board corners in the world coodinate system described above and the image points in the camera coordinate system.
+The result are the wanted parameters and the rotation and extrinsic parameters which are not used for our purposes.

+With the parameters a quick check is done by undistorting one of the images with the OpenCV function undistort() and the result is checked:

+Original image with distortions:

 ![alt text][img_dist]

+Undistorted image:

 ![alt text][img_undist]

 ### Pipeline (single images)